bitcoin-tools/nodebuilder/docs/lightning.md

 To configure RAID at the software level:

-1. Create a USB boot drive with the latest LTS version of Ubuntu Server.
-The Ubuntu Desktop installer doesn't support RAID configuration through the installer.
+1. Create a USB boot drive with the latest LTS version of Ubuntu Server installer.
+(Unfortunately the Ubuntu Desktop 24.04 LTS installer doesn't support RAID configuration through the installer, but the Ubuntu Server 24.04 LTS installer does.)
-2. asdf
+2. Shutdown the computer, boot from the USB drive, and proceed with the Ubuntu Server installation.
+3. At the asdf step.

 ### Use Tor on Lightning